SAP/abap-file-formats/doc/specification.md

 ## Type Specification

 Each JSON schema provided in this repository is automatically generated.
 For this purpose, an interface corresponds to each ABAP object type in which the necessary components of the type are described in the type `ty_main`.
-The name of the interface follows the pattern `zif_aff_<object_type>_v<version_number>`.
+The name of the interface follows the pattern `zif_aff_<object_type>_v<version_number>`. `<object_type>` can be either the (R3TR) object type or the (LIMU) sub object type because R3TR and LIMU object types share the same namespace. `<version_number>` is an increasing integer which starts with `1`.

 One mandatory component of the type is the field `schema` which is translated to `$schema` in the JSON schema.
 Its value in the `.json` files is the link given in the field `$id` of the JSON schema.
 Furthermore, a `header` has to be supplied.
 The interface [`zif_aff_types_v1`](/file-formats/typesUsedForAll/zif_aff_types_v1.intf.abap) offers different headers for reuse, but also other often repeated types.